LizzyonGit/sotis-lifecoach/README.md

 ### Validator testing

-- HTML
+- Html
   - The [W3C validator](https://validator.w3.org) notified me along the way about trailing slashes, since I had used 'br /', a missing p tag because I had put an ol tag inside a p tag, which is not allowed.
-It also notified me about a section without a header, the section I wrapped around the About and Philosophy sections and the image inbetween.
-This section does not need a separate title, so I gave it an h2 with a visually-hidden class.
+It also notified me about a section without a header, the section I wrapped around the *About* and *Philosophy* sections and the image inbetween.
+This section does not need a separate title, so I gave it an h2 with a *visually-hidden* class.

   - No warnings or errors are currently found when passing through the validator:
     -  [index.html](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Flizzyongit.github.io%2Fsotis-lifecoach%2Findex.html)